RyanHunter-DV/Obsidian/rhFlow/simf/v4/arch-overview.md

 ### multiple component in one project tree
-we can only sync with one project at a time, but a project may contain multiple components, so how to manage syncing components in this way? every component will have a root package, it can only been declared at the root of a project like:
+we can only sync with one project at a time, but a project may contain multiple components, so how to manage syncing components in this way? every component will have a root context, it can only been declared at the root of a project like:
 ```
-package :vips do
+context :vips do
 	component :RhAhb5Vip
 	component :RhAxi4Vip
 end